 3. Incident Sharing is Quick and Easy

-With digital MOS platforms, the connected worker becomes an integral part of the deviation management process.
+With a connected worker platform, the connected worker becomes an integral part of the deviation management process.
 When a worker registers an issue, the platform automatically notifies relevant personnel and can automatically trigger a root cause analysis (RCA).
 If the issue happens again, the platform makes suggestions using tried-and-true items from the knowledge base and also displays the results of prior analyses.
 Thanks to this feature, workers already have a starting point to resolve an issue, enabling them to solve future problems quickly.
 For example, after discovering a machine component is vibrating, the worker takes a picture of the machine using his smartphone and inputs details about the issue.
-The digital MOS platform automatically suggests a work instruction — lubricating the machine, for example.
+The connected worker platform automatically suggests a work instruction — lubricating the machine, for example.

-These digital MOS platforms can also improve the response times to SHE events.
+These connected worker platforms can also improve the response times to SHE events.
 Similar to an equipment deviation, connected workers can register a SHE event as soon as it happens.
 They can also provide helpful feedback about the issue and participate in the resolution process — all of which is quicker than waiting for a visit from the safety officer in several months time.